Highlights of Menorca

 In the hotel grounds there is a good sized outdoor swimming pool and gardens.

-The main reception desk is manned throughout the day and sells postcards and stamps, and you can book a hire car if you would to explore the island on your free day.
+The main reception desk is manned throughout the day and sells postcards and stamps, and you can book a hire car if you wish to explore the island on your free day.

 Internet access is also available in the reception area.